-All numerical calculations presented in this article were carried out by EarthImager, Version 2.1.6 (EarthImager, 2006).
-The parameters which are different from the software's basic parameters are summarized in Table 1.
+All numerical calculations presented in this article were carried out by EarthImager, Version 2.1.6 (EarthImager 2006).
+The parameters that are different from the software's basic parameters are summarized in Table 1.
 The basic parameters were only changed if it was necessary to get reasonable results.
-For e.g. the Minimum Apparent Resistivity parameters negative resistivity values were selected, because the signal may change its sign.
-To create Figure 6 Pseudosection was applied in the inversion process as Starting Model that is the section which contains the "measured" data.
-In all inversion process 1% Gaussian noise was added to the data (with the exclusion of the inversion whose results are presented in Figure 6) and RMS and L2 norm was used to study the data misfit.
-L2 norm is defined as the sum of the squared weighted data errors (difference between predicted/calculated and observed/measured resistivities).
-The RMS (root mean squared) error is its normalised version which takes into account also the data number.
+For example, the negative resistivity values of the Minimum Apparent Resistivity parameters were selected because the signal may change its sign.
+To create Fig. 6, Pseudosection was applied in the inversion process as Starting Model, i.e., the section that contains the "measured" data.
+In all inversion processes, 1% Gaussian noise was added to the data (with the exclusion of the inversion whose results are presented in Fig. 6), and root mean square (RMS) and L2 norm were used to study the data misfit.
+L2 norm is defined as the sum of the squared weighted data errors (difference between predicted/calculated resistivity and observed/measured resistivity).
+The RMS error is its normalized version that also takes into account the data number.